Skip to main content

 Use cases

-• SSM agent should be installed and running on the target EC2 instance.
+• SSM agent must be installed and running on the target EC2 instance.

-• Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the CHAOS_NAMESPACE.
+• Kubernetes secret must have the AWS Access Key ID and Secret Access Key credentials in the CHAOS_NAMESPACE.
 Below is a sample secret file:

 apiVersion: v1